Angie Docker Images#

 CMD ["angie", "-g", "daemon off;"]

-image in the Dockerfile
+image in the directory with such a Dockerfile

 $ docker run --rm --name myangie -v /var/www:/usr/share/angie/html:ro \